Dissipation induced Majarona $0$- and $\pi$-modes in a driven Rashba nanowire: Results

-Now, we tie the emergence of the TZMs and TPMs to the EPs that appear in the spectra~\cite{GhoshDissipation2024}.
-Although one side of the yellow regions in Figs.~\ref{Fig:PBC-OBC}(a-c), which indicates the TZMs and TPMs, represents bulk gap closing, the appearance and disappearance of these modes are not directly linked to the bulk gap opening and reopening.
-Here, we discuss how the EPs play a crucial role in the emergence and destruction of the TZMs and TPMs.
-First, we consider the TZMs and focus on the regions that appear close to $B=4$ in Fig.~\ref{Fig:PBC-OBC}(b).
+Now, we tie the emergence of the TZMs to the EPs that appear in the spectra~\cite{GhoshDissipation2024}.
+Although one side of the yellow regions in Figs.~\ref{Fig:PBC-OBC}(a,b), which indicates the TZMs, represents bulk gap closing, the appearance and disappearance of these modes are not directly linked to the bulk gap opening and reopening.
+Here, we discuss how the EPs play a crucial role in the emergence and destruction of the TZMs.
+First, we focus on the regions that appear close to $B=4$ in Fig.~\ref{Fig:PBC-OBC}(b).
 The left side of this yellow region is a bulk gap closing point.
 However, the TZMs in this region can be destroyed without closing any bulk gap as happens at the point indicated by the black dashed line in Fig.~\ref{Fig:PBC-OBC}(b) [$B \simeq 4.473$].
-Focusing on this particular value of the magnetic field $B$, we show the formation of two second-order EPs in Fig.~\ref{Fig:PBC-OBC}(d): the $(2N-1)$-th (blue) state coalesce with $(2N+1)$-th (orange) state and $E_{2N}$-th (black) state coalesce with $(2N+2)$-th (green) state and, thus, forms two second-order EPs.
-At this point, the real, imaginary, and absolute eigenvalues of these states become degenerate.
-In Fig.~\ref{Fig:PBC-OBC}(d), we only show the absolute eigenvalue $\lvert E \rvert$ as a function of $B$, but the real and imaginary parts also show a similar behavior.
-Note that we sort the eigenvalues using the real part of the eigenvalues.
+For this particular value of the magnetic field $B$, we observe the formation of two second-order exceptional points (EPs), as shown in Fig.~\ref{Fig:PBC-OBC}(d).
+Specifically, the $(2N-1)$-th (blue) state coalesces with the $(2N+1)$-th (orange) state, while the $2N$-th (black) state coalesces with the $(2N+2)$-th (green) state, leading to two distinct second-order EPs.
+At these points, the corresponding eigenvalues become degenerate in their real, imaginary, and absolute parts, and the associated eigenstates also coalesce.
+In Fig.~\ref{Fig:PBC-OBC}(d), we plot only the absolute eigenvalues $|E|$ as a function of $B$, but both the real and imaginary components exhibit the same coalescence behavior.
+The eigenvalues are ordered according to their real parts.
+To confirm the coalescence of the eigenstates, we compute the scalar product between the relevant pairs, shown on the right axis of Fig.~\ref{Fig:PBC-OBC}(d).
+We find that $|\langle \psi_{2N-1} | \psi_{2N+1} \rangle|$ (red) and $|\langle \psi_{2N} | \psi_{2N+2} \rangle|$ (purple) both approach unity, indicating that the corresponding eigenstates become parallel at the EPs.
+The black dashed line in Fig.~\ref{Fig:PBC-OBC}(b) therefore marks the locations of these second-order EPs, whose emergence leads to the destruction of the trivial zero modes (TZMs).
+On the other hand, the TZMs can also be created by forming EPs, which happens at the green dashed line in Fig.~\ref{Fig:PBC-OBC}(b).
+At this point, we see the formation of two second-order EPs, which are shown in the inset of Fig.~\ref{Fig:PBC-OBC}(d).
+In the literature, the EPs have been shown to have a topological nature and can be connected to energy-based topological indices~\cite{TonyLeePRL2016,Hodaei2017,Ghatak2019,AshidaYotoAP2020,DennerNatComm2021,BergholtzRMP2021,SayyadPRR2022,OkumaAnnualRev2023,BanerjeeJPCM2023}.
+Here, we demonstrate that the EPs can also create and destroy trivial edge modes.